Is the LSAT-Flex Easier Than the Normal LSAT?

 There are so many things on Netflix to watch (or rewatch).
 Eventually, test takers probably found a good use for all that extra time by prepping for the LSAT.
 Admittedly, it was a perfect storm.
 There were fewer external distractions and FOMO didn’t really exist.
 They didn’t have to squeeze in time to prep, because they had the time—well, when they weren’t baking bread.

 Blueprint LSAT courses were already primed for online learning, so our students didn’t need to wait or adjust.
-Our Live Online instructors were already skilled at teaching on Zoom and our self-paced LSAT course was already considered one of the best online LSAT courses.
+Our Live Course instructors were already skilled at teaching on Zoom and our self-paced LSAT course was already considered one of the best online LSAT courses.

 The LSAT-Flex is an at-home test.